vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 No, they are a fixed length and cannot be altered.

-### What impact is there to encrypted virtual machines if vCenter Server is offline?
+### What impact is there to encrypted virtual machines if vCenter is offline?

-There is no immediate impact to encrypted virtual machines while vCenter Server is offline.
-When using a properly configured Native Key Provider, each ESXi host in a cluster has a copy of the KDK stored and can operate independently.
+There is no immediate impact to encrypted virtual machines while vCenter is offline.
+When using a properly configured Native Key Provider, each ESX host in a cluster has a copy of the KDK stored and can operate independently.

 ### How are Native Key Provider keys protected in transit?

-All management communications between vCenter Server and ESXi are protected with TLS.
+All management communications between vCenter and ESX are protected with TLS.

 ### How are Native Key Provider keys protected at rest?

-The Native Key Provider KDK is stored in the ESXi encrypted configuration.
+The Native Key Provider KDK is stored in the ESX encrypted configuration.
 If a TPM is present and configured it will be used to help protect the encrypted configuration.

 ### In theory, could an attacker get the Key Derivation Key from the VCSA VMDK, then be able to decrypt all the VMs that are on the same cluster?

 The Native Key Provider key derivation key is stored in the VCSA.
-It is also stored on the hosts, in a TPM If available, or on the boot disk there, too.
+It is also stored on the hosts, protected by a TPM and encrypted host configuration If available, or on the boot disk there, too.
 For someone to retrieve it from the VCSA VMDK on disk they will need administrative access to the vSphere cluster it resides in, which would also mean they could just log into vCenter to do whatever nefarious acts they were planning.

 They could also retrieve it from image or file-based backups of the VCSA, too.

 Eventually something needs to know that key so that decryption can happen, but because of dependencies NKP has to put the key in places that also make it susceptible to theft.
 Standard Key Providers (using an external KMS) use a different model and don't cache the keys locally like that, though someone who has access to the VCSA VMDK could retrieve the KMS login credentials, too.
 Tough problem to solve because someone eventually needs to know how to get the keys.
 This is why VMware recommends isolation of the infrastructure management interfaces, such that access is controlled, and unauthorized access can be detected quickly.

+### Is there a way to recover encrypted virtual machines if the Native Key Provider is deleted?

+Restore the Native Key Provider from the backup .P12 file.
+It may also be possible to restore the key provider from a backup of the VCSA (either by restoring the backup to a temporary location and exporting the key, or directly from the vCenter database.
+Contact Support for assistance with this process).

+### What happens if vCenter is unavailable?

+Native Key Providers are an integral part of ESX, so encryption & decryption operations are always available to the hosts. vCenter is just the management interface, so while vCenter is unavailable changes to the key provider configuration (not a common operation) will not be possible.

+### Does Native Key Provider block deletion of the key provider if VMs are using it?

+No. You can delete a key provider that is in use.
+Ensure you have a backup of the key provider before you delete it, so it can be restored if needed.

+If virtual machines which use that key provider are running, they will continue running, but once those virtual machines are powered off, they will be unable to power on again until the correct key provider is restored.

+There is a sample script available in the [code-samples](https://github.com/vmware/vcf-security-and-compliance-guidelines/tree/main/features-capabilities/encryption/code-samples) directory that can be used to audit the use of a key provider.

+## Disclaimer

+This document is intended to provide general guidance for organizations that are considering Broadcom solutions.
+The information contained in this document is for educational and informational purposes only.
+This  repository and the documents contained in it are not intended to provide advice and are provided “AS IS.”
+Broadcom makes no claims, promises, or guarantees about the accuracy, completeness, or adequacy of the information contained herein.
+Organizations should engage appropriate legal, business, technical, and audit expertise within their specific organization for review of requirements and effectiveness of implementations.